Kagami Biraki is a traditional Japanese ceremony to break the ornamental mochi and eat it for good health and fortune for the New Year.

 What is Kagami Biraki?

-Kagami Biraki refers to the tradition which Kagami Mochi (鏡餅), a pair of decorated rice cakes for the God, is removed from the family altar and broken into smaller pieces before being eaten.
+Kagami Biraki refers to the tradition which Kagami Mochi (鏡餅), a pair of decorated rice cakes for God, is removed from the family altar and broken into smaller pieces before being eaten.
 Eating the mochi signifies a prayer for health and good fortune for the New Year.

 The literal translation for Kagami is “mirror”, and Biraki means “opening” or “to break”.
 Why mirror?
 The name “Kagami” is originated from its resemblance to an old-fashioned round copper mirror, which also had a religious significance, according to Japanese mythology.